jessey-git/fx-gltf/examples/viewer/README.md

 ### DirectX 12 / glTF Integration Notes

 #### PipelineStateObject Input Layout
-glTF stores vertex/normal/tex-coord buffers separately from each other.
+Most glTF files today store vertex/normal/tex-coord buffers separately from each other.
 For example, consider a simple 6 vertex mesh with vertex/normal/tex-coord formats of Vec3/Vec3/Vec2 respectively:

 ```[vvvvvv][nnnnnn][tttttt] == 3 buffers: [72 bytes][72 bytes][48 bytes]```

-However, most DirectX tutorials assume a "combined" layout as follows:
+However, most DirectX tutorials assume an "interleaved" layout as follows:

 ```[vntvntvntvntvntvnt] == 1 buffer: [192 bytes]```

 This matters when creating the PipelineStateObject's InputLayout.
-To properly use glTF data without extra data manipulation, make use of the ```D3D12_INPUT_ELEMENT_DESC.InputSlot``` field.
+To properly use glTF data in this format without extra data manipulation, make use of the ```D3D12_INPUT_ELEMENT_DESC.InputSlot``` field.
 See ```D3DEngine::BuildPipelineStateObjects``` for reference.

 ## Known Issues and TODOs
  * DirectX 12